svenvg93/GitBook/docker/metrics/node-exporter.md

       - '--path.sysfs=/host/sys'
       - '--collector.filesystem.mount-points-exclude=^/(sys|proc|dev|host|etc)($$|/)'
 ```

-We use the host network for Node Exporter; otherwise, it cannot access the network information from the host's network interfaces.
+> We use the host network for Node Exporter; otherwise, it cannot access the network information from the host's network interfaces.

 ## Start Node Expoter

+To collect real-time system metrics from Node Exporter, update your existing `prometheus.yml` configuration file.

+Append the following configuration to your `prometheus.yml` file:

 ```shell
 docker compose up -d